How do you grow online traffic without breaking the bank?

 “SEO That Works” has gone through several versions over the years.

-If you are reading this in October of 2019, the course is not available for purchase, but you can add your name to the waitlist, so you will be notified the next time that Dean opens enrollment.
+Depending on when you're reading this, you'll be able to add your name to the waitlist, so you'll be notified the next time that Dean opens enrollment.

 There are many SEO "experts" and courses online.
 You have free ones who shout, "join my mailing list so I can sell you something later,” and then there are experts like Brian Dean.